syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ### Adding recurrence appointment

 The SfScheduler appointment recurrenceRule is used to populate the required recurring appointment collection in a specific pattern.
-The RRULE can be directly set to the `RecurrenceRule` property of `ScheduleAppointment`.
+The RRULE can be directly set to the `RecurrenceRule` property of `ScheduleAppointment.`

 {%tabs %}
 {% highlight xaml %}